jrb28/telo-2022-16/CIFAR/readme.md

 - A "worker" program can be executed from the command line to generate one adversarial for a specified CIFAR-10 image.
 - A "controller" program can be run from the command line to execute the "worker" program multiple times for a sequence of MNIST images.
 The controller program uses multiprocessing.

-The `code`, `input`, and `output` folders are located in this root folder for the `CIFAR` coder.
-These code files can be executed on either with a CPU or a GPU by supplying an appropriate input argument as described below.

 ### Using the Worker Program

-The filename for the worker program is `ga_cifar_worker.py`.
+The filename for the worker program is `ga_cifar_worker.py`, which is located in the `code` folder.
 It can be run from the command line or by specifying command line arguments in an IDE, for example, in Anaconda Spyder by choosing ``Run>Configuration per file`` and then specifying input arguments in the ``Command line options`` dialog field.

 The input arguments for these command line programs are as follows, in this order:
 - `cifar_id`: an integer from 0 to 59,999